 There are many actions you can take to gain visibility from your audience, but it depends on your target audience.

 Looking at what information your audience finds most valuable and going from there is going to help you know what to present to them.

-Fortunately, you don’t have to worry about how to do that because we’ll cover the secret formula you can use to maximize your marketing and reach and grow your business.
+Fortunately, you don’t have to worry about how to do that because we’ll cover the secret formula for growth you can use to maximize your marketing and reach and grow your business.